You Ask, Equifax Answers: How Can I Teach My Children Good Credit Habits?

 You can even show them your credit scores.
 It might help to liken them to a report card at school; by handling credit responsibly—paying on time, avoiding lots of debt—you get "good grades," which will help you obtain future loans and qualify for lower interest rates.

 And then, when you think they're ready, consider making your teen an authorized user on your credit card (although the minimum age may vary by lender).
 This way, you can set credit limits and monitor their spending.
 Be aware that making your child an authorized user means their spending will impact your credit scores, so be sure they understand the consequences of their actions.
+A free monthly credit score and Equifax credit report are available to you when you sign up for Equifax Core Credit™.
+A VantageScore is one of many types of credit scores.

 Granting your child access to a credit card is a big step, but if they're ready and responsible, it's an excellent way to start building their credit history and prepare them for adulthood.